netscaler/netscaler-xds-adaptor/docs/features.md

 ## [Authentication Policy](https://istio.io/docs/reference/config/istio.authentication.v1alpha1/)

-Using authentication policies you can specify authentication requirements for services receiving requests in an Istio service mesh.
+Using authentication policies, you can specify authentication requirements for services receiving requests in an Istio service mesh.
 The following table describes the authentication policy settings supported by Citrix ADC with Istio.

 | Field                          | Istio-adaptor version| Remarks   |
 |--------------------------------|----------------------|-----------|